Trump fires FBI director James Comey

 But Comey's decision to thrust himself repeatedly into the 2016 election, put him at odds with the FBI's general decision to stay away from the political spotlight.

-Comey made the decision in July to go public with his recommendation that the Justice Department not pursue any charges against Clinton or her former staffers over her email practices as secretary of state.
+Comey made the decision in July to go public with his recommendation that the Justice Department not pursue any charges against former Secretary of State Hillary Clinton or her former staffers over her email practices as secretary of state.
 However, he also took the opportunity to rebuke Clinton at length as being "extremely careless" with sensitive information.

 Then-candidate Trump had talked up the investigation until this point, at which time he and his campaign derided Comey for the "political" decision.